hacpai/reading-lists/README.md

 * Code: The Hidden Language of Computer Hardware and Software
 * How to Design Programs: An Introduction to Programming and Computing
 * Engines of Logic
+* Introduction to the Design and Analysis of Algorithms
 * Professional JavaScript for Web Developers